-Before your brood drives you batty, scan through this list of things to do at home on a snow day, from baking projects (cake in a mug) to cool crafts (homemade puff paint) and fun games (indoor snowball fight or DIY obstacle course).
+Before your brood drives you batty, scan through this list of 45 fun things to do on a snow day, from baking projects (cake in a mug) to cool crafts (homemade puff paint) and fun games for kids (indoor snowball fight or DIY obstacle course).
 We think you’ll find enough ideas to keep them happily entertained until the school bus pulls up again.
 Have fun and good luck!

-Find more crafts, recipes, and at-home projects and games in our Boredom Busters Activities Guide.
+Find more crafts, recipes, and at-home projects and even science experiments in our Boredom Busters Activities Guide.

 2. Try some science experiments.

 4. Create and launch marshmallow catapults.

 Burn off some snow day energy with DIY balloon tennis.
 Photo by Ally Noel